 Flutter vs. React Native: Device Compatibility

-Flutter supports iOS 11 and later, the same situation for React Native apps.
-For Android, you will need Android 4.1 or above for Flutter and Android 6.0 or above to run React Native apps.
-Therefore, you can pick Flutter as the more compatible one if there is a comparison between Flutter and React Native.
+Flutter supports iOS 11 and later, the same situation is for React Native apps.
+For Android development, you will need a minimal required SDK version of Android 4.1+ for Flutter and Android 6.0+ to run React Native apps at the best performance.
+Therefore, you can pick Flutter as the more compatible one if there is a comparison between Flutter or React Native.

 Flutter vs. React Native: Documentation

-Regardless of what framework you would use between Flutter and React Native, JayDevs is a great place to connect with industry-leading developers and solution architects.
+Regardless of what framework you would use, Flutter or React Native, JayDevs is a great place to connect with industry-leading developers and solution architects.

 The Future of Flutter and React Native

 If we compare React Native vs Flutter concerning their futures, the recent trends of the frameworks will give us some interesting insights.
-Within the most recent three years from 2019 to 2021, Flutter has surpassed React Native to become the most preferred cross platform mobile application framework by the developers.
+Within the most recent three years from 2019 to 2021, Flutter has surpassed React Native to become the most preferred cross-platform mobile application framework by developers.

 Google is fostering an enthusiastic community to support Flutter and has been regularly releasing stable updates to the platform.
-With the release of Flutter 3, the total number of Flutter-based apps has surpassed the 500,000 mark.
+With the release of Flutter 3.10, the total number of Flutter-based apps has surpassed the million mark.

-Some of the major improvements of Flutter 3 include:
+Some of the major improvements of the latest Flutter 3.7 include:

-The Meta community has been working round-the-clock to bring large-scale changes and improvements to React Native as well.
-So it is unlikely for React Native to fall behind in the Flutter vs React Native race anytime soon.
+The Meta community has been working round-the-clock to bring large-scale changes and improvements to the framework as well.
+So it is unlikely for React Native to fall behind in the race anytime soon.

-Your preferences to Flutter and React Native would most likely depend on your app type and size.
+Your preferences would most likely depend on your app type and size.
 Here are some points to help you choose from React Native vs Flutter:

 When to Use Flutter